Climate Change and Human Health (2026): Pollution, Heat Waves & Disease Risks Explained

 • The most vulnerable groups are children, elderly and low-income.

-• It needs policy, community action and individual responsibility to prevent it.
+• It needs policy, community attention and individual responsibility to prevent it.

 Latest Climate & Health Data (2025 Update)